Fej1Dev/Potentials/UNLICENSE.md

-ANYTHING UNDER THE test-fabric FOLDER IS LICENSED VIA THE (UN)LICENSE BELOW:
+ANYTHING UNDER */test FOLDERS IS LICENSED VIA THE (UN)LICENSE BELOW:

 This is free and unencumbered software released into the public domain.